 Kids

 Kids riding bikes is something we need to preserve in this digital world.
 The best way to keep kids on bikes is to keep them fun and safe.
-Try to have two adults riding with kids if possible, one leading and one following.
+Try to have two adults ride with the kids, one leading and one following.
 Be sure to remind children of how and when to signal, and dress them in colorful clothing.
-Because kid’s bikes are lower to the ground than an adult bikes, they can go unnoticed.
-A flag mounted to the bike reminds drivers that there is a bike below.
+Because kids’ bikes are lower to the ground than adult bikes, they can go unnoticed.
+A flag mounted on the bike reminds drivers that there is a bike below.

 Following these tips will limit the chance of an accident and keep your ride fun and safe.